Delay time and Non-Adiabatic Calibration of the Attoclock. Multiphoton process versus tunneling in strong field interaction: Tunneling and Field-Ionization time delay

-The factor $\frac{1}{2}$ is the symmetrization factor introduced in our previous work \cite{Kullie:2020} to get the time delay from the Aharonov-Bohm and Fujiwara-Kobe time operators, compare sec 3 in \cite{Kullie:2020}.
-Note symmetrization means an observable (Hermitian operator), i.e. physically a real quantity.
-The result of Eq \ref{dion}, \ref{Tsym} is fundamental and $\tau_{dion}$ (or $\tau_{sym}$) agrees very well with the experimental result of Hofmann et al. \cite{Hofmann:2019} as shown in fig \ref{Hofdata2}, \ref{Hofdata3} that we will discuss below, but let us discuss eqs \ref{dion1} and \ref{dion}, \ref{Tsym} further first.
-The contribution of the time delay $\tau_{delt}$ is removed because $\delta_z$ cancels by the symmetrization, see details in \cite{Kullie:2020}.
-Under these considerations it becomes unclear whether $\tau_{delt}$ is eliminated by real or imaginary multiphoton absorption.
-However, eq \ref{Tsym} (with \ref{dion1}, \ref{dion}) tells us that the energy transfer can happen by either way.
-Therefore, we suggest that the energy gap of the neutral system (the ionization potential) can be decomposed in the form $I_p=v_F\, \omega_0 + n_F \, \omega_0$, where $n_F$, $v_F$ are effective numbers of real and imaginary photons respectively.
-The decomposition is related to the above-mentioned energy decomposition $\varepsilon_F, (I_p-\varepsilon_F)$.
-Thus, we can assume that imaginary photon absorption is equivalent to a kinetic energy part (a scattering process or the polarization step in the work of Klaiber et al. \cite{Klaiber:2016}), whereas climbing the potential barrier is equivalent to real multiphoton absorption.
-We can specify an energy proportion by $\varepsilon_F \approx {v_F}\,\omega_0$ (scattering) and $(I_p-\varepsilon_F)= \delta_z \approx{n_F}\,\omega_0$ (multiphoton absorption), where ${v_F}$ and ${n_F}$ are effective numbers of imaginary and real photons respectively, apart from the Ponderomotive energy.
+The contribution of the time delay $\tau_{delt}$ in eq \ref{Tsym} is removed because $\delta_z$ cancels by the symmetrization, see details in \cite{Kullie:2020}.
+Under these considerations, it becomes unclear whether $\tau_{delt}$ is eliminated by real or virtual multiphoton absorption.
+However, eqs \ref{dion1}-\ref{Tsym} tell us that the energy transfer can happen by either way.
+Therefore, we suggest that the energy gap of the neutral system (the ionization potential) can be decomposed in the form $I_p=v_F\, \omega_0 + n_F\, \omega_0$, where $v_F$, $n_F$ are effective numbers of virtual and real photons, they are related to the above-mentioned energy decomposition $\varepsilon_F, (I_p-\varepsilon_F)=\delta_z$, respectively.
+Thus, we can assume that virtual photon absorption is equivalent to a kinetic energy part (a scattering process or the polarization step in the work of Klaiber et al. \cite{Klaiber:2016}), whereas climbing the potential barrier is equivalent to real multiphoton absorption.
+We can specify the energy proportions by $\varepsilon_F \approx {v_F}\,\omega_0$ (scattering) and $(I_p-\varepsilon_F)= \delta_z \approx{n_F}\,\omega_0 =\nu_F\,\omega_0=m_F\,\omega_0$ (multiphoton absorption), apart from the ponderomotive energy or the Stark-shift, see below.
+Still $\nu_F$ can include real and multiphoton parts, but it is unnecessary to take this into account for the moment, i.e. we put ${\nu_F}= m_F=floor(\delta_z/\omega_0)$.